BV-BRC/BV-BRC-Docs/docroot/user_guides/index.rst

 -  `Registration <registration.html>`_ - allows creation of a BV-BRC account, enabling use of BV-BRC services and a private workspace.
 Alternatively, users can use the "Sign In" option if they already have a BV-BRC account.

-- Other information (the three-line "hamburger" icon on the top right of the page) - links to pages containing additional information such as About BV-BRC, Contact Us, Our Team, Announcements, Outreach, Publications, Citing BV-BRC, Related Resources, and the BV-BRC GitHub code repository.
+- Other Information - Accessed by clicking the three-line "hamburger" icon on the top right of the page, provides links to pages containing additional information such as About BV-BRC, Contact Us, Our Team, Announcements, Outreach, Publications, Citing BV-BRC, Related Resources, and the BV-BRC GitHub code repository.

 -  `Views, Tables, Action Bar <views_tables_action-bar.html>`_ - Common navigation elements and tools throughout the website.